mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 #### sqlite

-If you use sqlite you only need to make a backup of your `grafana.db` file.
-This is usually located at `/var/lib/grafana/grafana.db` on Unix systems.
+If you use sqlite you only need to make a backup of your `mosaicoo.db` file.
+This is usually located at `/var/lib/grafana/mosaicoo.db` on Unix systems.
 If you are unsure what database you use and where it is stored check you mosaicoo configuration file.
 If you installed mosaicoo to custom location using a binary tar/zip it is usually in `<grafana_install_dir>/data`.